National Voices responds to NHSE consultation on integrated care

 We are concerned that the move to systems, as understood by the NHS, risks leaving behind existing engagement mechanisms and leaves communities and their organisations stranded where their footprints and relationships are not reflected in the size and structures of ‘systems’.

-For our complete response and a look at some of these issues in greater detail please see the document attached to this webpage.
+For our complete response and a look at some of these issues in greater detail please follow this link.